 4.3.4 Annual change in total tonnage with population considered

 Another way to consider the annual change in solid waste is to couple the population with the total tonnage delivered to the transfer stations as determined in the calculation for pounds per person per day.
-Table 43 in Section 4.2.2 contains this information and indicates regionally a change from 2000 to 2001 of a 5.3% increase, from 2001 to 2002, a 2.5% increase, and from 2002 to 2003 a 2.4% increase.
+Table 52 in Section 4.2.2 contains this information and indicates regionally a change from 2010 to 2012 of a 5.3% increase and from 2013 to 2015, a 2.5% decrease.

 The total tonnage includes all waste delivered to the transfer stations regardless of its handling.
 Total tonnage includes construction waste, industrial waste, white goods and other waste materials.
 The following table evaluates the regional population and regional tonnage for the commercial and residential sectors:

-TABLE 45

-POUNDS PER PERSON PER DAY

-RESIDENTIAL AND COMMERCIAL SECTORS ONLY

-REGIONAL